© 2025

 Schenectady City Hall

-After two incumbents lost last week and after another member resigned over the summer, the Schenectady City Council is set to undergo significant changes.
+After two incumbents lost last week and another member resigned over the summer, the Schenectady City Council is set to undergo significant changes.

-Engert says he is excited to begin.
+Engert said he is excited to begin.

-“I’m very optimistic, I’m also very appreciative, you know the people of Schenectady put a lot of faith in me and I look forward to living up to that role of being a councilmember in January,” Engert said.
+“I’m very optimistic.
+I’m also very appreciative.
+You know, the people of Schenectady put a lot of faith in me, and I look forward to living up to that role of being a councilmember in January,” Engert said.

 She said the process has not yet begun because one council member is out of the country.